gopheracademy/gopheracademy-web/content/advent-2017/custom-JSON-unmarshaler-for-GraphQL-client.md

 }
 ```

-The behavior we want is to unmarshal "Gopher" into all matching fields (rather than none at all).
-It should get unmarshaled into two values:
+The behavior we want is to unmarshal "Gopher" string into _all_ matching fields, which are these two:

 -	`query.Mascot.Human.Name`
 -	`query.Mascot.Animal.Name`